Grand Duchy of Lithuania: Territorial expansion

 The expansion of the state reached its height under Grand Duke Gediminas, also titled by some contemporaneous German sources as Rex de Owsteiten (King of Aukštaitija), who created a strong central government and established an empire that later spread from the Black Sea to the Baltic Sea.
 In 1320, most of the principalities of western Rus' were either vassalized or annexed by Lithuania.
 In 1321, Gediminas captured Kiev, sending Stanislav, the last Rurikid to rule Kiev, into exile.
-Gediminas also re-established the permanent capital of the Grand Duchy in Vilnius, presumably moving it from Old Trakai in 1323.
+Gediminas also re-established the permanent capital of the Grand Duchy in Vilnius, presumably moving it from Old Trakai in 1323, which previously served as the country's capital since 1316 or 1321.
 The state continued to expand its territory under the reign of Grand Duke Algirdas and his brother Kęstutis, who both ruled the state harmonically.
-The Lithuanian monarchs were being inaugurated in the Vilnius Cathedral until 1569 by placing the Gediminas' Cap on their heads.
+During the inaugurations of Lithuanian monarchs until 1569, the Gediminas' Cap was placed on the monarch's heads by the Bishop of Vilnius in Vilnius Cathedral.

 Lithuania was in a good position to conquer the western and the southern parts of the former Kievan Rus'.
 While almost every other state around it had been plundered or defeated by the Mongols, the hordes stopped at the modern borders of Belarus, and the core territory of the Grand Duchy was left mostly untouched.
 The weak control of the Mongols over the areas they had conquered allowed the expansion of Lithuania to accelerate.
 Rus' principalities were never incorporated directly into the Golden Horde, maintaining vassal relationships with a fair degree of independence.
 Lithuania annexed some of these areas as vassals through diplomacy, as they exchanged rule by the Mongols or the Grand Prince of Moscow with rule by the Grand Duchy.
 An example is Novgorod, which was often in the Lithuanian sphere of influence and became an occasional dependency of the Grand Duchy.
 Lithuanian control resulted from internal frictions within the city, which attempted to escape submission to Moscow.
 Such relationships could be tenuous, however, as changes in a city's internal politics could disrupt Lithuanian control, as happened on a number of occasions with Novgorod and other East-Slavic cities.